 Students will receive the emergency contact form on the first day of school.
-Please review and complete the emergency form and other corresponding forms by September 13, 2022.
-It is important that these forms are returned so we are able to have active communication with you throughout SY 22-23.
+Please review and complete the emergency form and other corresponding forms by September 11, 2024.
+It is important that these forms are returned so we are able to have active communication with you throughout SY 24-25.

-AFTER SCHOOL PROGRAM: After school programs and clubs will begin the week of October 4, 2022.
+AFTER SCHOOL PROGRAM: After school programs and clubs will begin the week of September 16, 2024.

-- Running Club

-- Volleyball

-- Game Development

-- E-Sports

-- Basketball

-- Soccer

-- Math Club

-- Drone Club

-- Photography Club

-- Student Council

-- Chemistry Club
+-Running Club-Volleyball Club-Game Development Club-E-Sports Club -Basketball Club -Soccer club -Math Club- Drone Club - Photography Club-Student Council- Chemistry Club-Tennis Club